Henry Kloss: Career

 During the course of his half-century career, Kloss founded or co-founded several significant audio and video equipment manufacturing companies, most of which were located in Cambridge, Massachusetts, at least during the period he was directly associated with them.

-After entering MIT in 1948, Kloss bought woodworking tools which he used to make enclosures for a speaker designed by an MIT professor and his student.
+After entering MIT as a student in 1948, Kloss bought woodworking tools which he used to make enclosures in his Cambridge loft for a loudspeaker cabinet designed by an MIT professor and his grad student, the Baruch-Lang speaker.
+This corner speaker had four 5" drivers ("and 15 holes"), and sold for $25 (or $30 for the Deluxe Model "with a handsome frame and grill cloth")..
 Henry dropped out of MIT after being drafted.
 He was assigned to work in New Jersey, and took a night course in high fidelity taught by Edgar Villchur at New York University.

 Kloss was an early adopter of new technology, including the transistor, Dolby noise reduction, and chromium dioxide magnetic recording tape.

-Kloss Industries

-In the early 1950s, Kloss built (but did not design) the Baruch-Lang speaker in his loft in Cambridge while he was a student at MIT.
-This corner speaker had four 5" drivers ("and 15 holes"), and sold for $25 (or $30 for the Deluxe Model "with a handsome frame and grill cloth").